binbinmods/AtO-Perk-Manager/Too Many Perks/README.md

 ### Perks for Mark
 mark1d: Once per combat, when an enemy reaches 10 Mark, apply 2 Taunt.
 mark1e: Every 2 Mark charges on enemies increases Piercing Damage by 3.
 Mark does not increase any other damage type.
-mark1f: +1 Mark Charge applied on Turn 2 and later.
+mark1f: +1 Mark Charge applied.

 ### Perks for Evasion
 evasion: Evasion on all heroes can stack but loses all charges at the start of turn.